DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 >
 > If Ireena is with the players, she enters the Wall if at least half of the players do so (rounded down), and remains outside otherwise.
 If she enters, she sees a dawning sun rising over an open road, which flows through a picturesque landscape toward a gleaming city that stands in the distance.
 A covered wagon stands upon the road, and a woman’s voice invites her warmly to enter, “because we’ve got a long journey ahead of us."
 Upon exiting the Wall, Ireena’s cheeks glisten with tears.
 (She refuses to share the contents of her vision while Strahd is present, but is willing to share them later if asked.)

 To an outside observer, a player who leaves the Wall returns no more than one round after they entered it, and in exactly the same condition.
-When all players have either returned from or been trapped in the Wall, Strahd retrieves a small, luminiscent object from a pocket within his cloak and holds it into the air.
+When all players have either returned from or been trapped in the Wall, Strahd retrieves a small, luminescent object from a pocket within his cloak and holds it into the air.
 (The object, which Strahd obtained from the Whispering Wall in exchange for the sacrifice of his **animated armor**, and which he stowed in his cloak at the beginning of the conversation, resembles a spark of light condensed into solid form.)

 "As promised," Strahd says, "your reward."
 He touches the spark to the edge of the Whispering Wall, and then draws it back toward him.
 As he does so, several tendrils of mist extrude from the Wall and condense into small gemstones which hover in the air.
 The number of gemstones is equal to the number of players in the party, and each gemstone is no larger than a fingernail.
-Half of the gemstones (rounded up) are grey, and half of the gemstones (rounded down) are silver.
+Half of the gemstones (rounded up) are gray, and half of the gemstones (rounded down) are silver.

 Strahd then presents the gemstones to the players, allowing them to choose which they take.
-He can share only that a grey gemstone will lead its bearer to an object of their desire, and that a silver gemstones will take their bearer to a place they wish to go.
+He can share only that a gray gemstone will lead its bearer to an object of their desire, and that a silver gemstones will take their bearer to a place they wish to go.
 "They are, of course, not the most powerful artifacts," Strahd notes.
 "The Wall is the product of a _dead_ god, after all."

 A creature can crush a *gray gemstone of desire* as an action to cast _locate object._ A creature can crush a *silver gemstone of desire* as a bonus action to cast *misty step*.